Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Introduction

 The first notable consequence of dimension-5 operators in the $\mathrm{E}_6$ gauge-kinetic function is the existence of sizeable threshold corrections to the gauge couplings, see e.g.~\cite{Chakrabortty:2008zk}.
 Thus, the universality among Left-Right-Colour $\SU{3}{}$ gauge interactions previously imposed by a $\mathbb{Z}_3$ permutation group \cite{Camargo-Molina:2017kxd} does not hold any longer.
 Therefore, the mass scale for the soft SUSY breaking terms gets considerably lowered compared to the previous attempt.
 This is intrinsically connected to a second notable effect, where dimension-4 operators in the superpotential of the $\E{6}$ theory, in combination with a $\SU{2}{F}\times \U{F}$ flavour symmetry, only allow for two distinct Yukawa couplings in the $ ^3 \times \SU{2}{F}\times \U{F}$ theory.
 This, in turn, together with a slight hierarchy in the vacuum expectation values of the low-energy scale Higgs bosons allows for an explanation of the top-charm and bottom-strange mass hierarchies at tree-level.
 Besides second and third generation quark Yukawa couplings, Majorana neutrino mass terms are also tree-level generated.
 All other Yukawa couplings in the SHUT model are loop induced as a consequence of soft-SUSY breaking, potentially offering a first-principles explanation for the fermion mass hierarchies and mixing angles observed in nature.
-As a by-product, the SHUT model also provides specific new physics scenarios involving additional Higgs doublets, new vector-like fermions and possibly even flavour non-universal gauge bosons, possibly, at the reach of the LHC or future colliders.
+As a by-product, the SHUT model also provides specific new physics scenarios involving additional Higgs doublets, new vector-like fermions and even flavour non-universal gauge bosons, possibly, at the reach of the LHC or future colliders.
+The size of the soft-SUSY breaking terms and the freedom that they add to the model with a total of 35 mass-dimensional parameters provides enough freedom to make the SM Higgs and Yukawa sectors consistent with phenomenology and potentially realisable with not too strong fine-tuning.